 What about Electric Torches?

-When not in use for an extended period of time (such as throughout winter), pull each torch out of the ground and store them upright in a storage shed or garage.
+When not in use for an extended period of time such as throughout winter, pull each torch out of the ground and store them upright in a storage shed or garage.

 Make Quick-Release Ground Mounts

-• Do not leave the torches unattended when lit.
+Do not leave the torches unattended when lit.
 Shut off all wicked torches by placing the top cover on.
 For propane torches, close the valve on the tank.
 Leaving the torches unattended for a brief moment is fine.

 Store all fuel containers well away from the torches.
 Keep your fuel away from heat sources and high traffic areas where the container could be tipped over or crushed.

 Keep at least one chemical-based fire extinguisher on hand in preparation for an uncontrolled fire.
 You never know what might happen – someone could accidentally fall into a torch or a tree branch could catch fire.
 Using a garden hose will only serve to spread the oil around further.

 Never move or handle a lit torch.
 Wait for the unit to cool before moving it.
 If a hot torch is moved, the searing wick could re-ignite the fuel as it is jostled around.
 Moving a tiki torch can result in the fuel spilling onto clothing.
 If a flame were to re-ignite and transfer to the body, severe burns are indeed possible.

 Mount the torch securely into the ground at the proper depth.
 The torch should not wobble to the touch.
 Torches with free-standing bases should be placed on a hard, level surface and should not be used in extreme wind.
 Torches mounted to fences should be checked for a secure connection and not be mounted to deteriorating wood.
 Table-top models are best set at the center of a table, not near the edge.

 Do not fill the reservoir to the max.
 Over-filling increases the likelihood of spilling.
-Once the wick is submerged, the tiki torch will function just fine- extra filling will not result in increased performance.
+Once the wick is submerged, the tiki torch will function just fine- the extra filling will not result in increased performance.